 He holds a Bachelor’s degree in Animal and Dairy Science from Auburn University and has earned the title of Pike County Agribusiness Producer of the Year, twice.
 He has also served on both the Farm Bureau and Cattleman’s Association boards.

-Stephen lives in Pike County with his wife, Susannah, and his son, Mason.
+Stephen lives in Pike County with his wife and son.
 In his spare time, he enjoys the outdoors, golfing, and spending time with family.

 Brian Ogletree, Vice Chairman